NathanVaughn/webtrees-docker/README.md

 ## Usage

+### Quickstart

+An example `docker-compose.yml` file is provided for reference.

+You can launch the example with `docker-compose up -d`.

-Once you start with the container, you can visit http://ipaddress:port/setup.php and begin the setup wizard.
+Once you start the container, you can visit http://localhost:1000/setup.php and begin the setup wizard.

 ### Network